processone/docs.ejabberd.im/content/developer/ejabberd-api/oauth.md

 Here are the following available parameters to tweak the behaviour of OAuth and the available commands:

-- **commands_admin_access**: This option will reference an ejabberd access rule that will define the user that will be able to use commands that are defined as admin only.
+- `commands_admin_access`: This option will reference an ejabberd access rule that will define the user that will be able to use commands that are defined as admin only.

-- **commands**: This option is used to define the list of commands we want to enable through a remote mechanism (ReST or XML-RPC).
+- `commands`: This option is used to define the list of commands we want to enable through a remote mechanism (ReST or XML-RPC).
 This is a list of `add_commands` and `remove_commands` options.
-You can either use a complete categories of commands or a list of commands.
+You can provide list of either commands or complete categories of commands.
   The `add_commands` and `remove_commands` directives are executed in order and you can have several of them to control the precise list of commands you want to expose through OAuth.
   Possible categories of commands are:

-  - *open*: no auth required for that command.
+  - `open`: no auth required for that command.
 Typically, for generic service information related commands.
-  - *admin*: Only an admin user can use the method.
+  - `admin`: Only an admin user can use the method.
-  - *user*: User can use the method to access server level information (like browse MUC room list as user) or their own data.
+  - `user`: User can use the method to access server level information (like browse MUC room list as user) or their own data.
 Admin can still use it to access any user data.
-  - *restricted*: Such admin command is not exposed over internet and is only available through local secure tool like `ejabberdctl` command-line tool.
+  - `restricted`: Such admin command is not exposed over internet and is only available through local secure tool like `ejabberdctl` command-line tool.

-- **oauth_expire**: Time during which the token is valid, in seconds.
+- `oauth_expire`: Time during which the token is valid, in seconds.
 After that amount of time, the token expires and the delegated credential cannot be used and is removed from the database.

-- **oauth_access**: By default creating OAuth tokens is not allowed.
+- `oauth_access`: By default creating OAuth tokens is not allowed.
 To define which users can create OAuth tokens, you can refer to an ejabberd access rule in the `oauth_access` option.
 Use `all` to allow everyone to create tokens.

 Here is an example, for OAuth specific parameters configuration:

-    #!yaml
     commands_admin_access: configure
     commands:
+      - add_commands:
-      - add_commands: user
+        - user
     oauth_expire: 3600
     oauth_access: all